The product-analytics alternative to Plausible

 Own your product analytics.

-Open source, self-hostable on one Go binary, and free during open beta.
+Open source, easy to self-host on a single Go binary, and free during open beta.
 Start a project and see live events in minutes.